Zachary Levi: Acting

-Levi first appeared in the FX television movie Big Shot: Confessions of a Campus Bookie.
+Levi first appeared in the Showtime/Goosehead.com series, Whatever, as a teenage boy, Ben.
+He was credited as Zachary Pugh.
+The series was produced by Ashley Powers and released in 2000.
+Levi was next seen in the FX television film Big Shot: Confessions of a Campus Bookie.
 He played Kipp Steadman on the ABC sitcom Less than Perfect.
-He also portrayed a potential boyfriend of Charisma Carpenter's character, Jane, in the then-ABC Family television movie See Jane Date.
+He also portrayed a potential boyfriend of Charisma Carpenter's character, Jane, in the then-ABC Family television film See Jane Date.
 Levi was slated to be a lead in an ABC pilot called Three for the 2004/2005 television season, but the show was not picked up.

 He landed the starring role in Chuck in 2007.
 Levi and his Chuck co-star Yvonne Strahovski were both nominated for Best Action Actor and Actress Choice TV Series for the Teen Choice Awards 2010 where they both won and presented.
-In the summer of 2008, Levi was named one of Entertainment Weekly's Top Thirty People Under Thirty.
+In the summer of 2008, he was named one of Entertainment Weekly's Top Thirty People Under Thirty.
 He later starred in the film Alvin and the Chipmunks: The Squeakquel in the lead role as Dave's cousin Toby Seville.
 He starred in the 2010 Disney-animated feature film Tangled, which is based on the popular fairy tale Rapunzel.
 He voices Flynn Rider, a bandit who finds refuge in Rapunzel's tower.
 He provided narration in the 2011 film Under the Boardwalk: The Monopoly Story, a documentary about the game of Monopoly.
 Levi hosted the 2011 Spike Video Game Awards.

-BuddyTV ranked him #97 on its list of "TV's Sexiest Men of 2011".
-Levi landed the male lead in the 2012 TV pilot Let It Go, which would have aired on Fox, but was not picked up.
-Levi hosted the web documentaries Tomb Raider The Final Hours, going behind the scenes of the new Tomb Raider game.
+BuddyTV ranked Levi as #97 on its list of "TV's Sexiest Men of 2011".
+He landed the male lead in the 2012 TV pilot Let It Go, which would have aired on Fox, but was not picked up.
+He hosted the web documentaries Tomb Raider The Final Hours, going behind the scenes of the new Tomb Raider game.
 He was originally to portray Fandral in Thor, but had to drop out due to scheduling conflicts with Chuck.
 He did play the role in the sequels, Thor: The Dark World (2013), after original actor Josh Dallas had scheduling conflicts of his own, and briefly in Thor: Ragnarok (2017).
 Levi made his Broadway debut in a production of the musical comedy First Date in August 2013.

 In January 2015, it was announced that Levi would be a lead member of the cast of NBC's 13-episode miniseries Heroes Reborn as Luke Collins.
 The show was not picked up for a second season.
 He also guest-starred as Abraham Lincoln in the Hulu original series Deadbeat.